Panasonic G9 vs Nikon D7200

 Unlike the D7200, the G9 has the capacity to capture high quality composite images (80.6MP) by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+For many cameras, data on sensor performance has been reported by DXO Mark.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the G9 provides a higher video resolution than the D7200.
 It can shoot video footage at 4K/60p, while the Nikon is limited to 1080/60p.

 Feature comparison: Panasonic G9 vs Nikon D7200